First minutes after baby is born

 After the birth of your baby, the umbilical cord needs to be clamped and cut.
 The cord is quite tough to cut, but cutting it isn’t painful for you or your baby.

 Your birth partner can usually cut the umbilical cord if that’s what you and your partner want.
-This is OK after both uncomplicated vaginal and caesarean births.
+This is possible after an uncomplicated vaginal birth, but isn’t usually possible after a caesarean section.

 If your baby needs to be taken quickly to the warming station after birth, or you have complications like heavy bleeding, the midwife or obstetrician will clamp and cut the cord.